marekl/code.litomisky.com/_posts/2013-12-28-ubuntu-configure-custom-login-background.md

 layout: post
-title: Use a fixed custom login background in Ubuntu 13.04 author : Marek Litomisky tags : [Ubuntu, login, background, customization]
+title: Use a fixed custom login background in Ubuntu 13.04 author : Marek Litomisky tags : [Ubuntu, login background, customization]
 ---

 Configure lightdm (the display manager) to use a custom static background for